Drala Meditation Hikes

 11:30 AM - Start of hike

 5:00 PM - APPROXIMATE end of hike - However, this can vary.
-We highly suggest that you Not make plans that require you to be back home early that evening - there are too many variables to assure meeting a return schedule.
+We ask you Not make plans that require you to be back home early that evening - there are too many variables to assure meeting a return schedule.
+Mountain wilderness trips do not run like clockwork, just like Mother Nature.

 5:30 PM - Start drive back to Roswell and/or have dinner on the way back